NeKoRoSYS/NeKoRoSYS/README.md

 # Hi, I am NeKoRoSYS!
-I am a 17-year-old Filipino who is currently studying in senior high school.
-I am an aspiring software and game developer, and my goal is to learn a lot of aspects that come in developing projects such as video games, or even outside game development.
+I am an aspiring software developer, and my goal is to learn a lot of aspects that come in developing software such as video games and even tools.
 I am currently working alone but I am happy to work with anyone if I pass the criteria.

-I am currently learning C# for Unity game development, but I am also trying to do some web development using intermediate HTML and CSS.
+I am currently learning C# for Unity game development, however, I am also trying to do some web development using intermediate HTML, CSS, and JS.

-You can find more about me at my [website](https://nekorosys.github.io)'s About Me tab!
+You can find more about me on my [website](https://nekorosys.github.io)'s About Me tab!
 <!--
 **NecroMarX/NecroMarX** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.